Re-Practice: Sound

 Laboratory Speakers:

-Zira Nauryzbai, Tokzhan Karatai, Yara Mekawei, Merey Otan, Pedro Oliveira, Adela Mede, Stas Sharifulla, Eldar Tagi, Budhaditya Chattopadhyay, Anastasia Tolchneva (lovozero), Vladislav Generalov, Dmitry Morozov (Vtol), Yulia Glukhova
+Zira Nauryzbai, Tokzhan Karatai, Yara Mekawei, Merey Otan, Pedro Oliveira, Adela Mede, Budhaditya Chattopadhyay, Anastasia Tolchneva (lovozero), Vladislav Generalov, Giada Dalla Bonta, Yulia Glukhova